DouglasUrner/CSA-FracCalc/README.md

 | **0 * 25_462/543** | 0          | Remember to check for border/special cases. |

 Use the included unit tests (described below) to thoroughly check your program, well beyond the above examples.
-We use these same tests to grade your project.
+The same tests are used to grade your project.

 Code Organization